Ducking-Games/godotons/README.md

         * Changed by clicking the label beside the dropdown chevron
         * Only used in editor messaging and as storage key
         * No spaces (automatically replaced with underscores)
+    * Enabled on Apply
+        * Whether or not to skip the addon entirely during a run
+        * Use to disable an addon in Godotons without removing it from the config
     * Update on Apply
         * Whether or not to download and inject if the directory already exists
     * Repo